siravitgonarm/Project/README.md

 # Data Mining Project (Animation Preference Prediction)
-This project focuses on building a data-driven recommendation system to predict users’ preferred animation genres based on viewing behavior, motivations, and demographic attributes.
-The goal is to help users discover content that matches their preferences while reducing search time.
+This project develops a data-driven recommendation system for predicting animation genre preferences.
+The code here is intended for testing and comparison with the Orange data mining platform only.